go-task/task/docs/docs/experiments/any_variables.md

         cmd: echo {{.ITEM}}
 ```

-Because this experiment adds support for array variables, the `for` keyword has
+Because this experiment adds support for "collection-type" variables, the `for`
-been updated to support looping over arrays directly:
+keyword has been updated to support looping over arrays directly:

 ```yaml
 version: 3